abain-io/abain-io.github.io/README.md

-# This is usually where I say "Coming soon"...but now you can check out my portfolio at andrewbain.io or swimr.io.
+# This is usually where I say "Coming soon,"...but now you can check out my portfolio at andrewbain.io or swimr.io.